 Eva (Masako) Nakano was born on June 12, 1931 in San Francisco, CA.

 Jim (Makoto) was born on February 12th, 1933 in Alviso, CA.

 Robert (Tadashi) Oka was born on December 3rd, 1934 in San Jose, CA.

 Casey Coe: Before you went into camp, what was life like before the evacuation?

-George: I was fourteen years of age when they came out with the proclamation.
+George: I was fourteen years of age when they came out with the presidential proclamation.
 I was attending junior high school and we went from San Jose to Santa Anita and we were there for about three months until they were able to build a more permanent camp for us.
-And in this case we went to Heart Mountain, Wyoming, which was pretty desolate country.
-I think approximately 10,000 people were sent there.
-I believe the camp was open for four years.
-I was there for close to three years and I stayed there until I graduated high school at which time I felt that perhaps before being drafted into the army, I would go out and earn a little spending money for myself.
+And in this case we went to Heart Mountain, Wyoming, which is a pretty desolate country.
+I think approximately 10,000 people of Japanese ancestry were sent to Heart Mountain.
+I believe the camp was open for four years, probably?
+I was there for close to three years, I believe, and I stayed there until I graduated high school at which time I felt that perhaps before being drafted into the army, I would go out and earn a little spending money for myself.
 So I went to Chicago where my father went to work on the railroad and I went to work in the food industry.
 I worked there for about eight months or close to year before being drafted into the U.S. Army.

 CC: [To the younger siblings] Once you were in camp, was it fun?
 Were you aware of the situation?

 George: When I went to camp, the big difference between that and San Jose was that our family was decentralized.
 At home, we were one cohesive unit.
 But life in camp, our family was spread apart.
 The children went out to play with other children and the parents had very little control over them.
 The kids had their own little group.
 The parents saw very little of their kids.
 Home was just a place to sleep.
 We lost that cohesiveness as a family.
 You’ll probably hear later how they probably formed a gang or a group of their own.
 I was a little bit more conservative, I would say.